SURS Facts – Internal Revenue Code Section 415(b) & Excess Benefit Arrangement

 What is Internal Revenue Code Section 415(b)?

-Internal Revenue Code Section 415(b) (IRC 415(b)) is a federal tax provision that limits the amount of an “annual benefit” that an individual can receive f rom a tax-qualified defined benefit pension plan,such as the State Universities Retirement System (SURS) Tier I and Tier II Traditional and Portableplans.
-The annual benefit payable from SURS retirement plan is subject to dollar limits imposed by IRC 415(b).
-This law was enacted to prevent employers from using tax-qualified defined benefitplans as tax shelters f or highly compensated employees.
+IRC §415(b) is a federal tax provision that limits the amount of “annual benefit” that an individual can receive from a tax-qualified defined benefit pension plan such as the SURS’s Traditional and Portable benefit plans.
+This law was enacted to prevent employers from using tax-qualified defined benefit plans as tax shelters for highly compensated employees.
+To protect its tax-qualified status, SURS must comply with the benefit limits set forth in IRC §415(b).

 - The annual benefit is for a survivor’s annuity payable due to the pre-retirement death of a member.